-CONTRACTOR shall pay liquidated damages to SCDOT in the amount of \$10,000 for each day for which all travel lanes are not open to traffic in accordance with Article IV.
+CONTRACTOR shall pay liquidated damages to SCDOT in the amount of \$10,000 for each day for which all travel lanes are the route is not open to traffic in accordance with Article IV. past June 15, 2020, or past the 75 day maximum closure duration defined in Article IV.